Phlebotomy Certification and Salary: CPT vs PBT vs RPT in 2026

 Issued by: National Healthcareer Association (NHA)

-The CPT from NHA is the most widely held phlebotomy certification in the U.S. and is accepted by the vast majority of employers.
-It is considered the entry-level standard and is the most accessible option for new phlebotomists.
-The exam covers venipuncture, capillary collection, specimen handling, safety, and quality procedures.
+The CPT from NHA is the most widely held phlebotomy certification in the United States and is accepted by the vast majority of employers.
+It covers venipuncture, capillary collection, specimen handling, safety protocols, and quality procedures.
+For new phlebotomists, the CPT is the fastest and most accessible path to certification.
+The exam consists of 100 multiple-choice questions with a 2-hour time limit.

 - - Less prestigious than ASCP credentials at top hospital systems